FireBirdJZ/jason-zalewski-multimodal-web-extraction/README.md

 pip install -r requirements.txt
 ```

-You will also need a openai api-key inorder to use gpt3.5turbo which can be stored inside a config.json file.
+You will also need a openai api-key inorder to use gpt4 which can be stored inside a config.json file.

-Some of the important files/components of the repo:

-`src/segmentation/pydepta/pydepta/depta.py`: Runs pydepta to classify regions in HTML and extracts professor info with LLM.

-`src/segmentation/pydepta/pydepta/comparing_models.py`: Class where depta.py calls to classify regions and extract professor info with LLM.

-`src/segmentation/pydepta/pydepta/LLMBenchmarkSuite.py`: File which runs gpt3.5turbo and Beluga on different standarized prompts for IE in inorder to test the capability of each model.

-`src/segmentation/pydepta/pydepta/output_depta`: Shows examples of complete output from Pydepta for UIUC, MIT, and CMU faculty webpages.

-`src/segmentation/pydepta/pydepta/video_test_comparing_models`: Shows results from past experiments of extracting professor info with LLMs.
-Files starting with v2.2 show the results using the newest version of cot prompt.

 ## Functional Design (Usage)